The Complete Recordings (Robert Johnson album): Reception and influence

 While Robert Johnson's professional recording career can be measured in months, his musical legacy has survived more than 70 years.
-Muddy Waters and Howlin' Wolf, the two most prominent Chicago bluesmen of the 1950s, both had their roots in the Delta: Muddy was influenced by Johnson's records, and Wolf worked with Johnson around the Delta area.
-Johnson's emotive vocals, combined with his varied and masterful guitar playing, continue to influence blues and popular music performers to this day.
+Muddy Waters and Howlin' Wolf, the two most prominent Chicago bluesmen of the 1950s, both had their roots in the Delta: Muddy was influenced by Johnson's records, and Wolf worked with Johnson in the Delta area.
+Johnson's emotive vocals, combined with his varied and masterful guitar playing, continue to influence modern blues and popular music performers.

-The Chicago Tribune's Greg Kot wrote that The Complete Recordings, along with Clapton's The Layla Sessions (1990), survive as "monuments of 20th Century music that will rarely, if ever, be equaled".
+The Chicago Tribune's Greg Kot wrote that The Complete Recordings, along with Clapton's The Layla Sessions (1990), survive as "monuments of 20th Century music that will rarely, if ever, be equaled."

 In 2012, the album was ranked number 22 on Rolling Stone magazine's list of the 500 greatest albums of all time.

 Track listing

 For recording dates and original releases, see Robert Johnson recordings.